• Skip to primary navigation

 The Indian Kofta

 A paneer kofta is one of the most popular Indian main-course dishes.
-Also, known as malai kofta.
+It is a rich and creamy Indian main course dish.

 Are malai kofta and paneer kofta same?